vsaravind01/Ayush-Connect/backend/README.md

 # Backend

 ## docker-runner

+> [!NOTE]
+> Before getting started please make sure you have provided necessary permissions for the `docker-runner.sh` script.
+> You can do this by running the following command: `chmod +x scripts/docker-runner.sh`

 The `docker-runner.sh` script is used to setup the docker containers for the backend.
 The script can be used to setup the following containers:
 1. Elasticsearch